 Staying ahead of the ever-changing digital marketing landscape can be a challenge if you’re not sure what to look for and don’t have the funds to hire an in-house social media specialist.
 Facebook and other social media platforms are continually updating their algorithms and policies.
 Before you know it, your top digital marketing strategy no longer garners the same engagement.

 This can present a significant problem for non-profit organizations.
 Many non-profit organizations run on small budgets with limited resources.
 Very few, if any, non-profits are able to direct resources toward figuring out the latest digital marketing techniques.

 But, don’t worry.
+We are experts at online marketing for non profits.
 We’re here to help and have compiled a list of our top digital marketing tips and tricks for non-profit organizations in 2018.

 Through Google Ad Grants, qualifying non-profit organizations are eligible to receive up to $10,000 worth of in-kind advertising from Google AdWords every month.
 Currently, over 35,000 nonprofits participate in the Google Ad Grant program which is a fairly small number when you consider that there are over 1.5 billion nonprofit organizations in the United States.